sharath240697/MovieBaseCRUDApp/README.md

 4.)
 Replace the folders of Web content of the project with the folders of web content from the cloned repo.

 5.)
-Update the Database username and password in JDBChelper.java (com.spring.helper)
+Update the Database username and password in JDBChelper.java (com.spring.helper) and sprinng-servlet.xml (WebContent/WEB-INF)

 6.)
 Right click on project & select run on server.